ProbablyManuel/requiem/ReadMe.md

         present.
     * `reqtificatorBuildDir` - external directory for the intermediate build files of the Reqtificator
         * This build directory must not be linked by Mod Organizer into your Skyrim installation.
-        Some build intermediate files can have very long file names that can cause Skyrim to crash when starting.
+        Some build intermediate files can have very long file names that can cause Skyrim to crash when starting
+    * `bsArch` - the full path to the executable from BSArch

 4. Open a (power)shell, go to the repository's directory and execute `gradlew.bat installDevVersion`.
 This may take some time when you execute it the first time because the wrapper needs to download the Gradle distribution and other